 - PS1010 - Methods and practice of psychological inquiry

-- PS2010 - Psychological Research 1: Design and Quantitative Methods
+- PS2010 - Psychological Research Methods 1: Design and Quantitative Analysis

 - PS3900 - Psychology Project

 - PS3930 - Neuropsychology Project

 - John’s current areas of interest include:

 - Auditory distraction (in the context of short and long term [episodic/semantic] memory and reading behaviours)

 - Genesis of false memories

 - Cognitive psychology and health aging

 - Role of the inner-voice in mnemonic performance and auditory-verbal hallucination